sasukeh/fta-devops-iac/faq.md

 We recommend [integrate Azure Key Vault](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-use-key-vault) in your ARM template deployment.
 You can store secrets on Azure Key Vault and retrive them as deployment template parameters.

 ## How can I run non ARM actions as part of my ARM deployment e.g run a powershell or upload a blob?
+Yes, there is a feature, [deployment scripts in template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template?tabs=CLI) (preview), which allows execution of PowerShell or CLI scripts in template deployments and reviewing of execution results.

 ## Should I build using kudu or my pipeline?
 Generally building in a pipline makes more sense.
 This allows you to adopt a Build once deploy many approach and the only change between environments is some configuration.
 Building using kudu can be very useful for demo templates where you want to enable others to use your template in a one click deployment.

 ## Should I handle complex logic in my template using nested templates and logic operator or should i move it up to powershell or an ochestrator?
+It depends on your preference.
+ARM template is capable of complex logic and operations.

 ## What the best tool for authoring templates?
 This really comes down to personal preference, We commonly use Visual Studio or VSCode as they both have great extensions for navigating, generating and validating templates.